Love in the Checkout Line

 If you study Jesus in the gospels, His defining characteristics were love, compassion, and grace.
 He was humble, kind, and He cared for the people.
 He touched the outcasts and ate with the sinners.
 He is rich in love.
 He told us to love one another, and then people would know that we were truly His disciples.

 I once read that patience is not our ability to wait, but our ability to keep a good attitude while we wait.
 To be slow to anger, loving, gracious, and compassionate, while waiting.
-I am still working on that as well, so don't feel bad if you fail to measure up as you are not the only one.
+I am still working on that as well, so don't feel bad if you fail to measure up, as you are not the only one.
 When I am waiting in line, I begin to feel like my life-force is draining away.
+There are so many things that I need to be doing instead.

 Recently we went shopping for juicing supplies at Sam's Club during a long fast.
 When we got to the checkout lines, the one on the right had two people in it.
 One of the men there was buying for a restaurant and had a long commercial flat cart with supplies stacked up about three feet high, at least 75 items, and then there was a cart in front of him, and another cart joined behind him.

 The other checkout line had one little lady with three items, so we chose that one and got behind her.
-Mistake...
-By the time we got to the cash register, the restauranteur had completed his purchase, parked his cart and went over and gotten a hotdog.
+Big mistake!
+By the time we got to the cash register, the restauranteur had completed his purchase, parked his cart, went over and got a hotdog and sat down to eat.
 The next people in his line had gone through as well.
 The conversation in our line went something like this:

 Cashier: 'You could save 5 percent if you sign up for our credit card.'